 Dear students, I hope you are doing well with your studies.
 I will be sharing an Articles Worksheet with Answers.
 You can practice your article skills with this.

-You can alow download these articles exercises with answers pdf version for offline reading.
+You can download these articles exercises with answers pdf versions for offline reading.

 Use article where necessary.
 Put a cross (x) where an article is not needed.

 1. Truthfulness is (a) – greatest of all (b) — virtues that make (c) – person really great.
 If you cultivate (d) — habit of speaking (e) — truth, you cannot command (f) — confidence of others.
 The man whom nobody believes can never be famous in life.
 It may be that we may succeed once or twice by telling (g) — lie but it never brings about (h) -good results.
 A lie never lies hidden.
 Today or tomorrow it comes to light.
 Then (i) — real character of (j) — liar is revealed and nobody believes him.
 Everybody hates him and also speak ill of him at the back.

 2. Long ago there was (a) – emperor in (b) — China.
 He increased (c) — taxes very severely.
 The people of (d) — country were very unhappy and could not afford with (e) — food to eat or tea to drink.
 They were in (f) — uncomfortable state.
 But nobody dared to complain to (g) — emperor.
 One day (h) — wise man was walking with the emperor in the garden of (i) – place.
 There were dark clouds in (j) – sky.

 3. (a) — True friend is (b) — asset to us.
 He stands by us in (c) – time of danger.
 He is obviously not (d) — selfish person.
 He always wishes for (e) — welfare of us.
 But it is (f) — matter of great regrets that such (g) — ideal friend is very rare nowadays.
 Many (h) — person may behave like (i) — friends but (j) — few of them might be genuine.